CDCgov/ixa/docs/book/src/topics/burn-in-and-negative-time.md

 Often, the model’s full dynamics operate throughout burn-in, but outputs or interventions are suppressed until `t >= 0.0`.
 In this case, burn-in shapes the system state, while the analysis window determines what is recorded or evaluated.

 Burn-in is therefore not a distinct modeling technique.
 It is a scheduling strategy that allows different behaviors to operate before and after a chosen time boundary on a single continuous timeline.

-## Practical Considerations

-Burn-in relies on the same scheduling rules as the rest of the simulation.
-The following constraints are important when working with negative time.

-### Set the Start Time Before Execution

-`context.set_start_time(...)` must be called before `context.execute()` and may only be called once.
-If you intend to use negative time, set the start time first, then schedule burn-in plans.

-### Plans Cannot Be Scheduled Earlier Than the Effective Start Time

-A plan cannot be scheduled earlier than the simulation’s effective current time.
-Before execution begins:

-- If no start time is set, the earliest allowable plan time is `0.0`.
-- If `start_time = s`, the earliest allowable plan time is `s`.

-For burn-in, this means you must set a negative start time before scheduling any negative-time plans.

-### Periodic Plans Begin at 0.0

-`add_periodic_plan_with_phase(...)` schedules its first execution at `0.0`, not at the simulation start time.
-This is often desirable: reporting or intervention logic naturally begins at the analysis boundary.
-However, periodic behavior will not automatically run during negative-time burn-in.

-If periodic activity is required during burn-in, schedule the first execution manually at the desired negative time and reschedule from there.

-### Reports and Outputs Include Negative Timestamps

-Outputs generated during burn-in will carry negative timestamps.
-This is usually intentional.
-If downstream analysis should begin at `0.0`, filter during post-processing or guard reporting logic within the model.

-### `0.0` Convention, Not a Reset

-Time does not reset at `0.0`.
-The event queue continues uninterrupted across the boundary.
-Any transition in behavior at `0.0` must be implemented explicitly in model logic or in a plan scheduled at that time.